mdbootstrap/TW-Elements/README.md

 ## Why perfect-scrollbar?

-I was once working on a personal project, and trying to find the jQuery scrollbar plugin that's *perfect*.
-But there was no *perfect* one.
-That's why I decided to make one.

 perfect-scrollbar is minimalistic but *perfect* (for me, and maybe for most developers) scrollbar plugin working with jQuery or vanilla JavaScript as well.

+* No implicit style change on original DOM elements
+* No change on the original design layout
+* Use plain `scrollTop` and `scrollLeft`
+* Scrollbar style is (nearly) fully customizable
+* Efficient update on container layout change

 I hope you love it!